-In this illustration we demonstrate the blockage of cerebrospinal fluid caused by upper cervical spine instability and problems in the neck.
-This blockage can lead to the increase of inflammatory factors in the cerebrospinal fluid and create some of the problems of complex regional pain syndrome-related dystonia and other neurological symptoms possibly including pain intensity.
+In this illustration, we demonstrate the blockage of cerebrospinal fluid caused by upper cervical spine instability and problems in the neck.
+This blockage can lead to the increase of inflammatory factors in the cerebrospinal fluid and create some of the problems of Complex Regional Pain Syndrome-related dystonia and other neurological symptoms possibly including pain intensity.

-Complex regional pain syndrome-related dystonia and inflammation in the cerebrospinal fluid
+Complex Regional Pain Syndrome-related dystonia and inflammation in the cerebrospinal fluid

-Many of you reading this article may have a secondary diagnosis of Complex regional pain syndrome-related dystonia.
+Many of you reading this article may have a secondary diagnosis of Complex Regional Pain Syndrome-related dystonia.
 Researchers recently made a connection between inflammation as measured in the cerebrospinal fluid and the development of your involuntary muscle movement.

 Anticonvulsants and antidepressants

 Anticonvulsants and antidepressants are commonly prescribed for neuropathic pain conditions; however, evidence is sparse whether these drugs are effective in reducing CRPS-related pain. . .
 Overall, evidence (published research) is considered insufficient for use of gabapentinoids for CRPS-related pain.
-However, (some studies) did find gabapentin to result in significant improvement in pain whereas one (study) reported use of amitriptyline (antidepressant and nerve pain medication) to be equally as effective as gabapentin.
+However, (some studies) did find gabapentin to result in significant improvement in pain whereas one (study) reported the use of amitriptyline (antidepressant and nerve pain medication) to be equally as effective as gabapentin.
 Multiple case reports discussing the efficacy of pregabalin in pediatric CRPS patients, with relatively short duration of disease and underlying psychiatric illness, have been reported, but these findings need to be validated.”

 Electrical Stimulation for Complex Regional Pain Syndrome

 Above we had an example of someone who contacted us who had spinal surgery that did not help and was then diagnosed with “Failed Back Surgery Syndrome.”
 Their pain became worse and they had a spinal cord stimulator implanted.
 This did not help them either.
-Some people do get great benefit from spinal cord stimulators.
+Some people do get great benefits from spinal cord stimulators.
 These are not the people we typically see at our center.
 We see the failures.
 However, people as noted in this study can find alleviation of pain with electrical stimulators.

-- 16 patients (10 women and 6 men, age 26-61 years) suffering from Complex Regional Pain Syndrome Type 1 related Foot and leg pain.
+- 16 patients (10 women and 6 men, age 26-61 years) suffering from Complex Regional Pain Syndrome Type 1 related foot and leg pain.

 - All 16 patients had failed conventional medical management.

 - Seven subjects were previously treated with Spinal Cord Stimulator (SCS) Systems for CRPS I pain.
-These subjects reported pain relief in the thigh and leg, however the SCS was unable to alleviate the disabling foot pain despite varied and multiple programming techniques.
+These subjects reported pain relief in the thigh and leg, however, the SCS was unable to alleviate the disabling foot pain despite varied and multiple programming techniques.

 - The remaining nine subjects were treated primarily with Direct Sciatic Nerve Electrical Stimulation.

-- This study shows that Direct Sciatic Nerve Electrical Stimulation helps to control the disabling foot pain in CRPS I, thus improving the quality of life, improving ambulation and decreasing disability.
+- This study shows that Direct Sciatic Nerve Electrical Stimulation helps to control the disabling foot pain in CRPS I, thus improving the quality of life, improving ambulation, and decreasing disability.